 Acting I (2 semesters)

 Using improvisation as a basis for the fall semester, students will explore a connection to the self and their ensemble.
 They will begin with exercises and techniques developed by Viola Spolin to explore and heighten their connection to sensory life, environment and relationship in order to develop their creativity, imagination and understanding of human behavior.
 They also will develop skills related to scenic objectives, listening, impulse, problem solving, physical and verbal communication and given circumstances.
-Building on the work of the fall, students will begin to work with text using Story Theatre and Documentary Theatre works in the spring semester.
+Building on the work of the fall, students will begin to work with text using Story Theatre in the spring semester.
 They will be expected to take all the skills they have developed in the first half of the year and to apply them to the text.
+Performance Requirements: Freshman Preview (Fall), Acting Curtain Call (Spring)

 Movement IA and IB (2 semesters)